percona/mongodb_exporter/README.md

 #### Kubernetes

-You can use the chart [prometheus-mongodb-exporter](https://github.com/helm/charts/tree/master/stable/prometheus-mongodb-exporter) from helm stable repository.
+You can use the chart [prometheus-mongodb-exporter](https://github.com/prometheus-community/helm-charts/tree/main/charts/prometheus-mongodb-exporter) from Prometheus community Helm charts.

 ### Flags